 Positive and Negative Selection

 The immature T-cells that leave the bone marrow enter the thymus in the cortex (known as the thymus).
 During “training,” these cells are taught to recognize antigens associated with foreign cells and matter in a positive selection process.
-Cells are positively for usefulness.
+Cells are positive for usefulness.

 Not all T-cells make it through this selection process, and only around 2% eventually make it through positive and negative selection.